Tyler-lc/p-gis/README.md

 -	the investment costs.

 The GIS module also outputs the potential grid area independent of the network solution.
 This potential grid area shows all the possible routes for the pipes on OSM.

+## Acknowledgments
+The EMB3RS project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No 847121.
+This publication reflects only the views of its authors, and the European Commission cannot be held responsible for its content.